JSH32/CodeX/codex-cpp/src/data_structures/strings.md

 1. **Performance**: Since `std::string_view` does not own its data and only provides a view into the underlying string, no memory allocation or deallocation is involved when working with it.
 This makes it faster than using `std::string` in many cases.
 2. **Flexibility**: `std::string_view` can work with different types of strings like null-terminated C-style strings, `std::string`, or even custom string classes.
 3. **Read-only**: As `std::string_view` is read-only, it ensures that the original string remains unmodified during operations.
+This allows it to cache it's length instead of calling `strlen` repeatedly.

 ### How to use std::string_view?